 An offense is any criminal event defined under the District of Columbia Code, the DCMR, or the US Code.
-An offense is referred to as a crime or social harm defined and made punishable by law.
+An offense is a crime or social harm defined and punishable by law.
 Offenses are also reported using central complaint numbers (CCNs).

-If an offense has occurred, be sure to obtain a description of the suspect for a lookout and broadcast it over the air as soon as practicable so that other responding units can be on the lookout (BOLO) in route to the assignment.
+If an offense has occurred, be sure to obtain a description of the suspect for a lookout and broadcast it over the air as soon as practicable so that other responding units can be on the lookout (BOLO) enroute to the assignment.
 This will increase the chances of a timely arrest and closure of the case.

-Responding officers should be able to recognize businesses in the area that may have surveillance cameras or security personnel which may assist in the investigation.
-MPD closed-circuit television (CCTV) cameras have been incredibly valuable in capturing events, in whole or in part, and can sometimes be viewed while on scene conducting your preliminary investigation.
+Responding officers should be able to recognize businesses in the area that may have surveillance cameras or security personnel that may assist in the investigation.
+MPD closed-circuit television (CCTV) cameras have been incredibly valuable in capturing events, in whole or in part.
+They can sometimes be viewed while conducting your preliminary investigation on scene.

-NOTE: Depending on the situation, additional resources and notifications will be necessary.
+NOTE: Additional resources and notifications will be necessary depending on the situation.
 This will be further discussed in other areas of training.